davidgumberg/prnotes/ibd/coinsview.md

 This class provides an abstraction for working with a txout dataset.
 It is the base class of descendants `CCoinsViewBacked` and `CCoinsViewCache`

-In practice, there is a sequence of `CCoinsViewCache`'s that are backed by either another `CCoinsViewCache` or an ultimate `CCoinsViewDB final : public CCoinsView` that is backed by the on-disk 'chainstate' db.
+In theory, there could be a sequence of `CCoinsViewCache`'s that are backed by either another `CCoinsViewCache` or an ultimate `CCoinsViewDB final : public CCoinsView` that is backed by the on-disk 'chainstate' db.

+In practice, the class 'CoinsViews' in `src/validation.h` establishes the hierarchy used to manage the UTXO set.
+Starting from the bottom, a CCoinsViewDB `m_dbview` facilitates access to the comprehensive on-disk LevelDB utxo db.
+That is wrapped by a `CCoinsViewErrorCatcher`, which gracefully shuts down when LevelDB errors occur, and at the top we have a CCoinsViewCache that is our coin cache.

+   🙋Question: Why isn't database error handling built in to CCoinsViewDB?
 <details>

 <summary>